Snail Mail (musician): Personal life

-Jordan is openly lesbian.
-In an interview with The New Zealand Herald, she stated that while coming out as lesbian "really developed who I am as a person," she "hated having to answer questions about being a woman and being lesbian and being young.
+Jordan is a lesbian.
+In an interview with The New Zealand Herald, she stated that while coming out as a lesbian "really developed who I am as a person," she "hated having to answer questions about being a woman and being lesbian and being young.
 All of it, to me, has nothing to do with the music."
 From 2018 to 2020, Jordan was in a relationship with actress and singer Amandla Stenberg.
 Since 2022, Jordan has been in a relationship with Etta Friedman.

-She resides in New York City as of September 2021.
+She resided in New York City as of September 2021, but later moved to North Carolina in 2024.
+Jordan has obsessive–compulsive disorder (OCD).

+Jordan is a fan of jazz music, and has cited the 1959 album Everybody Digs Bill Evans as one of her favorites.